sekarinotan/cordova-sqlite-storage/README.md

 ### in progress

-New low-level SQLite plugin design with a simpler API is in progress with a working demo - see [`brodybits/ask-me-anything#3`](https://github.com/brodybits/ask-me-anything/issues/3)
+New SQLite plugin design with a simpler API is in progress with a working demo - see [`brodybits/ask-me-anything#3`](https://github.com/brodybits/ask-me-anything/issues/3)

 ## Breaking changes coming up